-Philips delivers innovations that help consumers and health professionals connect more easily and make better-informed decisions.
+Philips delivers innovations that help consumers and health professionals to connect more easily and to make betterinformed decisions.
 Some of the most powerful and promising opportunities for these innovations involve research into large study groups and big data sets.

 This is why security is a priority for Philips.
-And why every quarter, it features as a topic on the company's Executive Committee agenda via the Security Steering Committee (SSC).
+And why every guarter, it features as a topic on the Exco agenda via the Security Steering Committee (SSC).
 The goal of the SSC is to establish priorities and set the risk appetite for the Security domain, based on recommendations of Group Security, audit findings, and other appropriate inputs.
 Philips' strategic and competitive position relies heavily on data, digital innovation, and consumer trust.